AMID Logo E-BAY Logo

 3. Destination charges

 Suppose you ship numerous cars of different makes and models.
 In that case, the rate should be offered per entire container, including an offer for the most efficient way of staffing and securing them.
-An international shipping company (freight forwarder or NVOCC) will then discuss with the loading dock and specify how many may fit in a specific container for the global transportation from the USA.
-For example, the rate for 1 x 40HC containing two Dodge Neons, 2003, and one Chevrolet Cavalier, 2006, $2370 + BAF & CAF, etc., including stuffing in the container and customs formalities.
+An international shipping company (freight forwarder or NVOCC) will then discuss with the loading dock and specify how many items can fit in a specific container for global transportation from the USA.
+For example, the rate for 1 x 40HC containing two 2003 Dodge Neons and one 2006 Chevrolet Cavalier is $ 2,370 + BAF & CAF, including stuffing in the container and export formalities.

 A. Original titles for cars shipped from the USA must be furnished at the destination

-According to customs rules of most countries worldwide, the original titles must be presented to destination customs upon arrival of the imported automobiles.
-If a vehicle was sold to the consignee (recipient) before an international shipment, the bill of sale should also be furnished at the destination.
+According to regulations of most countries worldwide, the original titles must be presented upon arrival of the imported automobiles.
+If a vehicle was sold to the consignee (recipient) before shipping overseas, the bill of sale should also be furnished at the destination.
 For example, as soon as your car(s) have passed U.S. customs, always express mail all original documents to the consignee without delay to avoid extra charges at the destination due to a lack of proper documentation.

-B. Do not confuse services from an international shipping company (Freight Forwarder, NVOCC) with assistance from an international moving company
+B. Do not confuse services from a global shipping company (Freight Forwarder, NVOCC) with assistance from an international moving company

-Procedures and prices from an international shipping company differ from those of international moving companies (as a rule, related to international shipping of household goods overseas).
+Procedures and prices from a global shipping company differ from those of international moving companies (as a rule, related to moving household goods overseas).

 With an international moving company, you can get a container delivered to your door and have your car(s) loaded and secured by the international moving company along with the rest of your household goods.

-Most of the time, international shipping companies do not offer such a service.
-The shipper is responsible for loading and securing cars in containers for the shipment unless you request a load in the international shipping company's quality loading warehouse.
-Always compare the prices and service packages offered by international shipping companies (freight forwarders, NVOCC) to those of international moving companies.
+Most of the time, global cargo transportation companies do not offer such a service.
+The shipper is responsible for loading and securing cars in containers for the shipment unless you request a load in a quality loading warehouse.
+Always compare the prices and service packages offered by global transportation companies (freight forwarders, NVOCC) to those of international moving companies.

-C. Always be aware of origin and destination charges, which are not included in rates offered by international shipping companies
+C. Always be aware of origin and destination charges, which are not included in rates.

-Generally, a global shipping company's sea freight rates include port fees at the origin.
+Generally, a global cargo transportation company's sea freight rates include port fees at the origin.

 International freight prices in quotes do not include storage fees (if any), handling, or customs-related charges at the destinations.

-Regarding dealing with an international shipping company, the shipper should clearly understand that they are entirely held responsible for the description and legality of the commodity and the sufficiency of documents submitted for a shipment.
+The shipper should clearly understand that they are entirely responsible for the description and legality of the commodity, as well as the sufficiency of the documents submitted for a shipment.

-A carrier's bill of lading is the final document that acts as a title for the goods shipped from the US overseas.
+A carrier's bill of lading is the final document that serves as a title for the goods shipped from the United States overseas.
 As a rule, states' SHIPPER'S LOAD AND COUNTS' and 'SAID BY SHIPPER TO CONTAIN.'
 That means a direct carrier (and a freight forwarder representing this carrier) is not responsible for the shipper's information when booking an international shipment.

 A freight forwarder should guide shippers through the complexity of shipment procedures.
-However, the shipper is responsible for providing all documents that the origin and destination country officials require.
+However, the shipper is responsible for providing all documents that the officials of the origin and destination countries require.

 Below is the list of commonly used documents required to be submitted when you ship motor-driven units from the USA overseas using sea freight: